-Lethbridge First Aid is located in Lethbridge, Alberta.
-It is a workplace approved training affiliate that offers first aid classes for very cheap rates while maintaining high quality.
+First Aid Classes in Lethbridge is located in Lethbridge, Alberta.
+It is a workplace-approved training affiliate that offers first aid classes for very cheap rates while maintaining high quality.
 There are a number of facilities available in the city, all accessible by public and private transportation.
 The facilities are conveniently located nearby commercial areas (for eating) and free parking.
 There are no other providers in Lethbridge that offer better.

 Training for first aid

 Accidents happen suddenly, and if a person is unprepared to manage the injury and situation, severe consequences could happen.
 It is part of everybody’s responsibility to be ready for any kind of health emergency.
 With this in mind, more and more employers are requiring employees to be training in standard first aid, especially if you work in a health care setting.